ddubson/cpp-notebook/docs/object_internals.md

 ## Automatic objects & storage duration

-!!!info
-    An automatic object is allocated at the beginning of a code block and deallocated at the end of the code block
+An **automatic object** is allocated at the beginning of a code block and deallocated at the end of the code block

 The start and end of a given code block is the **scope** of an automatic object.